 3. Valid California Community College instructor credential appropriate to the subject per Education Code 87355 (issued prior to July 1, 1990); OR

 4. A combination of education and experience that is at least the equivalent of items 1 or 2 above.

 Commitment to equity and diversity.
 All applicants must have demonstrated sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty and staff.
 The applicant must be able to demonstrate how these factors relate to the need for equity minded practices within an educational environment.

-Preference will be given those candidates who demonstrate a high level of professional expertise on the basis of: Summary of Duties and Responsibilities::
+Preference will be given to those candidates demonstrating a high level of expertise on the basis of: Summary of Duties and Responsibilities::

 Full Time, Tenure TrackPermanent link to posting: